 In our pursuit to push our systems to do more, both applications and infrastructure are growing more complex.
 As this happens, we're running into a common problem: performance.
 Share what you're doing to build faster applications and systems that deliver better user experiences.

 - Shesh Patel of the New York Times covered how the New York Times used stress testing in preparation for a known high traffic event—the 2018 Midterm Elections.

-- DraftKings CTO Travis Dunn explained how his company used circuit breakers to prevent non-critical systems and minor features from causing outages as they moved to a complex, microservices-based architecture.
+- DraftKings CTO Travis Dunn explained how DraftKings used circuit breakers to prevent non-critical systems and minor features from causing outages as they moved to a complex, microservices-based architecture.

 Dash is about scaling up and speeding up, but we can't do that with the tools and architectures of the past.
-We've moved from monoliths to microservices, and from servers to containers, but what's next?
+We've moved from monoliths to microservices, and from servers to containers and serverless, but what's next?
 Share how you're architecting the applications and infrastructure of the future.

 - Aaron Brady of Shopify spoke about the unique challenges in building and scaling Shopify, their heavy use of MySQL and database sharding, and how they worked to simplify customer onboarding.

 - Bonnie Rhee of Flatiron Health shared what happened when Flatiron Health introduced new technology to maintain developer happiness and how, despite their rigorous release plan, the rollout caused issues ranging from exposing brittle ecosystems and processes, to causing internal server failures.
 Hear about missteps and mistakes, the lessons learned from these incidents, and the introduction of a celebrated product.